 Our qualified and dedicated team has experience with a variety of different sports including squash and hockey.
 They act as consultants for large hospitals in specialized areas like neuromuscular disorders.
 They’ve been involved with elite athletes and all have treated weekend warriors as well.

 Toronto PRP Injections Procedure

-At the beginning of the procedure blood is drawn from the patient’s body into a syringe.
-That blood is processed and the platelet-rich plasma is them prepared for injection.
+At the beginning of the procedure, blood is drawn from the patient’s body into a syringe.
+That blood is processed and the platelet-rich plasma is then prepared for injection.

 After the injection